 The trees in the forest are huge and the sense of peace in this place is palpable.
 You could spend hours wandering through the bush.
 The walkways are on raised platforms, so it's an easy walk.
 Everywhere you look are kauri trees and beautiful ferns.
 Walking through the forest is like finding yourself in an exotic fairytale set in a faraway land which people haven't discovered yet.

 And the feeling of travelling through undiscovered places persists during our travels in the region.
-We stay in just outside of Omapere, in an eco-hut in the bush.
+We stay in just outside of Omapere, in a beautiful eco-lodge in the bush.
 It's not as rustic as it sounds, with a Scandinavian design, egg-shaped bath and huge windows with views of the ocean and the distinctive sandbank.
 We can see the gentle ripple on the shore and the wilder waves further out.
 A wharf across the road cuts into the ocean, only small boats bobbing at its side.

 Not far from where we're staying is the Pakia Hill lookout point.
 It's wild and incredibly beautiful, with rugged ocean views and thick bush - some trees bent and leaning from the force of the wind.
 It's one of those places where you feel like you're standing on the edge of the world; far away from everyday life.

 We drive north, discovering small, quiet, lovely towns along the way.
 Omapere itself is the first stop, with a long wharf and an old store.
-This is where Kupe, the legendary founder of New Zealand is said left the country to return to his land of Hawaiki.
+This is where Kupe, the legendary founder of New Zealand is said to have left the country to return to his homeland of Hawaiki.
 There's also an interesting museum in the north of the town that's well worth a visit if you want to know more about the history of the local area.

 Today, Rawene is a beautiful, historic town, its streets lined with cafes, art galleries and interesting shops.
-Quirky signs and beautiful street art catch out attention as we wander through the town, unexpectedly colourful buildings brightening up the overcast day.
-Rawene is a gorgeous surprise and we love our short visit to this lovely town.
+Quirky signs and beautiful street art catch our attention as we wander through the town, unexpectedly colourful buildings brightening up the overcast day.
+Rawene is a gorgeous surprise and we love our short visit to this small yet charming town.

 From Rawene, you can catch a ferry to the northern Hokianga and explore the towns on the other side of the harbour.
 Unfortunately, we decide to leave that adventure for another time.
 Instead, we make our way back down the wild coastline, through the ancient, enchanting Kauri forest and back to the city and everyday life.